 Does anyone, anymore?

-The simplicity in the words even gives the lyrics more weight because then you’re allowed to envision things for yourself.
-I really love it, and I hope you pressed play while reading it because the piano is just beautiful.
+The simplicity in the words even gives the lyrics more weight because it allows to envision the story in our own way.
+I really love it, and I hope you pressed play while reading through it because the piano is just beautiful.

-Robert Downey Jr. is not an official songwriter or singer or musician, I guess you could say.
+I guess you might say that Robert Downey Jr. is not an official songwriter or singer or musician.
 He is an actor, but he is someone whose name I put down on the list of creatives and artists and storytellers that I really look up to.
 I’m thankful for his work and his drive and his commitment to storytelling.
 Someone let him know I love him.

 People rise out of the ashes because, at some point, they are invested in a belief in the possibility of triumph over seemingly impossible odds.